Krishna-Kannoj/Projects/PHONEBOOK MANAGEMENT SYSTEM/README.md

  - To clean up the generated files, run: make clean

-Installation
+## Installation
 Clone the repository to your local machine:

 	git clone https://github.com/Krishna-Kannoj/PHONEBOOK_MANAGEMENT_SYSTEM.git
 	cd PHONEBOOK_MANAGEMENT_SYSTEM/

-Dependencies
+## Dependencies
  - This project uses C++11 standard.
  - Ensure a compatible C++ compiler (e.g., g++) is installed.

-File Structure
+## File Structure
+	PHONEBOOK_MANAGEMENT_SYSTEM/
+	|-- src/
+	|   |-- App.cpp      # Implementation of the main application class
+	|   |-- contactNode.cpp  # Implementation of the contactNode class
+	|   |-- main.cpp     # Main entry point of the program
+	|   |-- tree.cpp     # Implementation of the tree class
+	|-- include/
+	|   |-- App.h        # Declaration of the main application class
+	|   |-- contactNode.h    # Declaration of the contactNode class
+	|   |-- tree.h       # Declaration of the tree class
+	|-- Makefile        # Makefile for building the project
+	|-- README.md       # Project documentation

+  1. App.cpp: Implementation of the main application class.
+    - Responsible for handling user input and interacting with the tree class.
+    - Contains the run function, which orchestrates the main functionality of the program.
+  2. contactNode.cpp: Implementation of the contactNode class.
+    - Defines the structure and behavior of a node in the binary search tree.
+    - Manages contact information, such as first name, last name, phone number, and email.
+    - Implements functions like minValueNode for finding the node with the minimum value.
+  3. main.cpp: Main entry point of the program.
- - main.cpp: Contains the main program logic and user interaction.
+    - Contains the main function where the program execution begins.
- - tree.cpp and tree.h: Implement the tree structure for managing contacts.
+    - Calls the App::run function to initiate the phone book management system.
+  4. tree.cpp: Implementation of the tree class.
+    - Defines a binary search tree to store and manage contact nodes.
+    - Includes functions for creating nodes, inserting nodes, deleting nodes, searching for nodes, and editing nodes.
+  5. App.h: Declaration of the main application class.
+   - Declares the App class with its member functions and variables.
+  6. contactNode.h: Declaration of the contactNode class.
- - contactNode.cpp and contactNode.h: Define the contactNode class for individual contact details.
+   - Declares the contactNode class with its member variables and functions.
- - view.cpp and view.h: Handle user interface and output display functionalities.
- - Makefile: Automates the compilation process.
+  7. tree.h: Declaration of the tree class.
+   - Declares the tree class with its member functions and variables.

-Contributing
+## Contributing
 - Feel free to contribute to this project by forking it and creating a pull request with any improvements or features.

-License
+## License
  - This project is licensed under the MIT License.